w3c/wcag-act-rules/content/implementations.md

 ## Accessibility Linters

 Linters are fully automated tools that test source code, rather than pages displayed in a browser or other user agents.
+Unlike other tools, linters can skip examples that require dynamic content such as JavaScript and CSS.
 See [understanding ACT consistency](#understanding-act-consistency) for details.

 {% assign linters = implementations | where: "type", "Linter" %}
 {% include_relative _implementations-table.html implementations=linters %}